(Disclosure: Some of the links below may be affiliate links)

 People think that the stock market declines more during October than during all the other months.
 There were two big crashes in October.
 The Great Crash of 1929 and the Crash of 1987 were both in October.

-However, it has been shown October is the most volatile month in the stock market.
+However, according to data, October is the most volatile month in the stock market.
 There are more large swings in the stock market during October than during any other month.
 So, you need to be ready for some strong volatility during October.

 5. September is the worst month

 We just saw that a lot of people believe in The October Effect.
-Actually, September is the worst month for the stock market.
+On the same idea, September is the worst month for the stock market.

 Now, should you sell everything before September?
 No, of course not!
-This is just an average over many years.
-This could well change.
+This result is just an average over many years.
+It could well change in the future.
 You should not do market timing based on such averages.

 6. The United States makes 40% of the world stock market

-The world stock market is huge, with 60 stock market exchanges!
+The world stock market is enormous, with 60 stock market exchanges!
 But the United States stock market is the biggest by far!

 As of 2018, the U.S. stock market represents 40% of the entire world stock market!
 It is much more than the second country, Japan, that makes 7.59% of the world stock market.
 It is really impressive that a single country makes so much of the stock market.